AIHubCentral/docs/assets/RVC/Resources/Training.md

 There are two ways of making a pretrain:
 - **From scratch:** This means you don't use a base pretrain when training.
 To make a decent from-scratch pretrain, you are going to need a massive dataset (at **least** 50+ hours of low, mid, and high-quality speech with many different speakers).
 - **Finetuning:** This means you use an existing pretrain to train your new pretrain.
 You still need a very large dataset of high-quality speech with many speakers.
 While around 10 hours of data will work, you are going to get a significantly better result by using a much larger dataset.
-     - The big pro of making a Finetune is that you can tailor it to anything, like you can tailor it to improve a certain language, improve accents, types of speech and more.
-It can even improve the graphs (like grads, g/total etc.) if trained properly.
+     - The advantage of finetuning is that the training time is much shorter than training from scratch.
+Only a few epochs are needed for finetunes to be viable as pretrains.

 ***